Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Second Domain/Lettered Lamenting/Reggi Buer.md

 			-
 		- A storm killed half my men (it didn't, they just left his ship because the paladin is a bad captain)
 		- My trading routes are famous because i'm the best (he isn't, and he doesn't have a trading route.
 He just smuggled a crate with fish over the border.)
+- His twin brother, [[Balthazar Coldwindt]] is the actual origin of all the wild stories.

+He needs to go on a mission because that shit is fun as hell Fan-favourite character.